Suburbia-io/analytics/README.md

 # Analytics tools for CPG datasets

-This repository incorporates several analytics tools used during processing of CPG datasets at Suburbia.
+This repository incorporates several analytics tools used during processing of CPG (consumer packaged goods) datasets at Suburbia.
 They are separated into three different categories:

 ### Merchant stability
 Set of functions for classification of stable merchants based on four criteria: